mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

+### 2.0
+* Version 2.0 is a major quality of life overhaul.
+You can now quickly change that message that is displayed on the tooltip when a user hovers over an even on your website's calendar.
+This is done through the Display Events for The Events Calendar settings page.
+You can find within the Setting's area of your site's backend as a sub-menu page of the Settings dropdown/flyout.
+Unneeded code & increased security measures have been implemented.
+All of our saved settings are now removed upon you uninstalling our plugin from your website.
+We have also done extensive testing with the latest versions of WordPress and The Events Calendar.
+All human typos have also been dealt with.
+Thank you for sticking with me!
+Please let me know what features you would like to see next!

 ### 1.1
 * Version 1.1 addresses and fixes the need to deactivate and then reactivate the Modern Tribe Events System plugin.
 Feel free to activate our plugin and go about your business!